gregpakes/vsts.extensions/Extensions/MultipleBuildsPerRepo/readme.md

 ## Task: Check Artifact Consistency

+Use this task in the release definition to detect other builds from the same commit that either failed or have not finished yet.

 ### Scenario - Continious Deployment

 - You have 2 builds running from a single git repo.